Dallas Lawyers Litigating Whether Property Should Be Included In An Estate

 Our Dallas attorneys assist Texas residents in matters involving disputes over estate property.
 We will use all the tools at our disposal to acquire documented evidence, affidavits, and sworn testimony to establish necessary chains of ownership.
-We will thoroughly examine claims that people are making to the property and explore all avenues in arguing that those claims are invalid.
-Price L. Johnson is a CPA as well as an attorney and understands the steps involved in creating a document trail.
+We will thoroughly examine claims that people are making to the property and will explore all avenues in arguing that those claims are invalid.
+Price L. Johnson is a CPA as well as a lawyer and understands the steps involved in creating a document trail.
 We will stay in regular contact with you throughout the process and will protect your interests.
-Call our Dallas office today to speak with a lawyer.
+Call our office today to schedule a consultation.
 Our office also services Plano, Frisco, McKinney, Denton, Fort Worth, Garland, Irving, Austin, Houston, San Antonio, Nacogdoches, Lufkin, and Center.

 Lawyers understanding that property may not necessarily belong in an estate during a Texas probate

 Our lawyers understand that the issue of property in an estate can cut both ways.
 There are times when one may have a legitimate claim to property that others are claiming should be theirs.
-If you are a Texas citizen facing such an issue then you need an attorney who will examine the property’s history and attack any erroneous claims of ownership.
+If you are the rightful owner of property that has been claimed in an estate matter, then you need an attorney who will examine the property’s history and attack any erroneous claims of ownership.
 Our firm will use the discovery process to acquire all documents supporting the claims that property should be included in an estate and will take the necessary steps to protect your rights during this time.
-If you are facing such a situation then you should contact our Dallas office immediately.
+If you are a Texas resident who is facing such a situation then you should contact our Dallas office immediately.

-We are also able to assist with other matter which arise during a Texas probate.
+We are also able to assist with other matters that may arise during a probate.
 This includes disputing a last will and testament, disputing the claims of creditors during probate, as well as any breach of fiduciary duties.